 The performance was presented by Beverly Allan and Nur Elektra El Shami and curated by Tali Wertheimer.

 For Light Body — Chavez’s first live dance performance — the artist led a balletic procession of effulgent bodies at sunset.
-She appropriated the practice of contemplative walking, which she encountered during a recent artistic pilgrimage to meditate in the cave monasteries of the Himalayas.
-The artist performed alongside dancers Troy Ogilvie and Djassi daCosta Johnson.
-Costuming for this performance was generously provided by the renowned fashion designer Mary Katrantzou.
-Styling and makeup artistry are courtesy of Richard Ives and Virginia Linzee, respectively.
+She appropriated the practice of contemplative walking, which she encountered during an artistic pilgrimage to meditate in the cave monasteries of the Himalayas.

 Light Body refers to the practice in which Tibetan Buddhist meditation gurus transform their physical bodies into new, rainbow-colored energy forms after many years of practice.
 For her performance, Chavez imagined this advancement into another realm through a process of visual choreography which conceived the live figure within the art-historical tension between pictorial form and abstraction.
 “This performance meditates on the primordial state which has no form but is capable of expressing all form,” says Chavez.
 “The foundation of originative movement is silence.”

-This intimate process of plumbing the formal synergies between optics, meditation, and improvisational dance is an ongoing theme for Chavez, who developed and documented a substantial body of dance performances for the camera, entitled A Thousand Rainbows, which was released in book form by Damiani in 2013.
-The 2013 publication featured a scholarly essay by visual culture critic Andrea Codrington Lippke, who contributed a new essay for the presentation of Light Body, included in a limited-edition artist publication released at the performance.
+This intimate process of plumbing the formal synergies between optics, meditation, and improvisational dance is an ongoing theme for Chavez, who developed and documented a substantial body of performances for the camera, entitled A Thousand Rainbows, which was released in book form by Damiani in 2013.
+The 2013 publication featured a scholarly essay by visual culture critic Andrea Codrington Lippke, who contributed a new essay for the presentation of Light Body, included in an artist publication by the same title released at the performance.

 The Farm of Isabella Rossellini produces organic crops and natural honey, and is home to many rare and distinctive breeds of bird.
 The Farm is part of the Peconic Land Trust, a nonprofit organization established to ensure the protection of Long Island’s agricultural heritage.